-By 2013, a majority of devices should run API Level 9 or higher, and by 2014 or 2015, only a tiny percentage will run older versions of Android.
-However, this does users and developers little good in the near term.
+A majority of devices run API Level 9 or higher, and by mid-2014, only a tiny percentage will run older versions of Android.
+However, this does users and developers of affected devices little good in the near term.

 Detect-and-Warn